 You don’t want to be a stiff writer who only sticks to one thing and masters that one talent.

-Challenge yourself to make yourself and your writing better.
+Challenge yourself to make your writing better.
 There are some exercises you can do to get your creative juices flowing and can test your writing skills.
 Don’t just stick to one aspect of writing that you’re good at but explore more and become good at those too.

 Try these writing prompts: